DOC NYC 2020 PRO All Access Pass

 After the live-streamed events, registrants and passholders will receive written resource materials, including a transcript of the live sessions and referenced links and materials.
 Participants may purchase classes a la carte at list prices, or receive access to the entire calendar of offerings for a flat pass fee of $150.

-The pass includes access to the upcoming programs:
+The pass includes access to the following programs: